moloco/lib/publisher/README.md

       bundle: bundle,
       country_iso: "kr",
       width: 640,
-      height: 100
+      height: 100,
+      os: "android"
     });
   </script>
 ```

-From the sample code above, `bundle`, `idfa`, and `ad_unit` must be replaced by the proper values of your own.
+From the sample code above, `bundle`, `idfa`, `ad_unit`, and `os` must be replaced by the proper values of your own.
 Please note that `idfa` comes from your native app code and you have to write relevant logic around your WebView initializer.

 The rest part differs by which advertisement type you want to integrate with.